 Meal provided: Breakfast, Lunch

-Have lunch at a local restaurant then return to Ho Chi Minh.
-Drop off at Tan Son Nhat International Airport for your flight to Siem Reap.
+Have lunch at a local restaurant then drop off at Tan Son Nhat International Airport for your flight to Siem Reap.

-Arriving in Siem Reap, welcome by our tour guide and driver.
+Arriving in Siem Reap, welcomed by our tour guide and driver.
 Transfer to your hotel.
-Stay overnight in Siem Reap.

-Explore South Gate of Angkor Thom known as Big Angkor, 3km2 walled and moated royal city and was the last capital of the Angkorian Empire, The famous Bayon Temple was an architectural muddle, in part because it was constructed in a somewhat piecemeal fashion for over a century.
-Terrace of the Elephants is an impressive, two and a-half meter tall, 300-meter-long terrace wall adorned with carved elephants and gradual that spans the heart of Angkor Thom in front of Baphuon – a huge temple mountain in the heart of Angkor Thom, Royal Palace Area and Phimeanakas – impressive rite and sandstone pyramid.
-The terrace of the Leper King is at the north end of the Terrace of the Elephants, a double terrace wall with deeply carved nag as, demons and other mythological beings, Ta Prohm temple is a wonderful combination of human genius and natural beauty.
-Lunch is not included.
+Explore the South Gate of Angkor Thom known as Big Angkor, a 3km2 walled and moated royal city and was the last capital of the Angkorian Empire, The famous Bayon Temple was an architectural muddle, in part because it was constructed in a somewhat piecemeal fashion for over a century.
+Terrace of the Elephants is an impressive, two-and-a-half meter tall, 300-meter-long terrace wall adorned with carved elephants and gradual that spans the heart of Angkor Thom in front of Baphuon – a huge temple mountain in the heart of Angkor Thom, Royal Palace Area, and Phimeanakas – impressive rite and sandstone pyramid.
+The terrace of the Leper King is at the north end of the Terrace of the Elephants, a double terrace wall with deeply carved nag as, demons and other mythological beings.

 Today, depart by private car with a guide to visit Kampong Khleang is located on the northern lake-edge about 55 km east of Siem Reap town, more remote and less tourist than Kampong Pluk.
 Visitors to Kampong Khleang during the dry season are universally awestruck by the forest of stilted houses rising up to 10 meters in the air.
 In the wet season the waters rise up to one or two meters of the buildings.
 Like Kompong Pluk, Kompong Khleang is a permanent community within the flood plain of the Lake, with an economy based in fishing and surrounded by flooded forest.
 But Kompong Khleang is significantly larger with nearly 10 times the population of Kompong Pluk, making it the largest community on the Lake.
 Lunch at your own expense.